-Setting: Three General Motors manufacturing facilities in Michigan – Plant 1 in an urban center, Plant 2 in a small town, and Plant 3 in a small city.
-By the end of follow-up all three study plants had closed.
+Setting: Workers employed in one of three General Motors manufacturing facilities in Michigan located in an urban center, a small town, and a small city, respectively.
+By the end of the study period all three study plants had closed.

-Participants: The study population included 26,890 male autoworkers employed in or after 1970 who worked for at least three years at one of the three plants.
+Participants: The study population included 26,890 male autoworkers employed in or after 1970 who worked for at least three years at one of the three study plants.

-Exposure: Worker exit, i.e., termination , was byWe then defined exposure byexit, categorized by decade.
-The reference group included thoseleft work, when.
+Exposure: The exposure of interest was employment termination.
+We first defined employment termination using time-varying employment status (i.e. active or inactive).
+Next, we examined categorical age at employment termination with workers who terminated employment after age 55 - at which point the decision to retire was more likely to be voluntary – as the reference group.

 Main outcome: The primary outcomes were mortality rates for suicide and overdose.

 Results: Among 26,890 autoworkers there were 258 deaths due to suicide (n=203) or overdose (n=55).
-All but 21 cases had left work prior to death.
-The hazard rate for suicide was 17.7 times higher for inactive than active workers (95% CI:10.8, 29.1).
-Hazard ratios for suicide were elevated for all age groups relative to retirees;; those 30-39 years old at exit had the highest risk of suicide, HR= 1.9 (95%CI:1.2, 2.9).
-Risks increased for those younger at worker exit when fatal overdose was added to the outcome.
-Both those 19-29 and 30-39 years old at exit had significantly elevated 2-fold risks.
-Risks remained elevated when follow-up was restricted to five years after exit.
+All but 21 of these workers had left work prior to death due to suicide.
+The hazard for suicide was 17.7 times higher for inactive versus active workers (95% CI:10.8 - 29.1).
+Hazard ratios for suicide were elevated for all age groups relative to those who left work after 55.
+Those 30-39 years old at exit had the highest hazard of suicide (1.7, 1.1 - 2.6); the hazard increased when fatal overdose was included in the outcome.
+Both those 19-29 and 30-39 years old at exit had 2-fold risks.
+Risks are slightly higher when follow-up is restricted to five years after exit.

 Conclusions and Relevance: Michigan autoworkers who left work had higher risk of suicide or overdose than active employees.
 Most events occurred within five years of leaving work among those who left before retirement age, suggesting that leaving work early may increase the risk.